-The mission of the Lynn Foundation is to help create a great tomorrow by investing in the High Desert today.
+The mission of the Lynn Foundation is to help create a better tomorrow by investing in the High Desert today.
 We accomplish this through the education of our youth and the improvement of our community.

 Whenever feasible, the Lynn Foundation will join other local foundations with similar goals, such as local fine arts and science groups.
 The High Desert community has a wealth of talented and dedicated people with the potential to make it a model to be followed by others.
 Standing together in a united effort, we can harness that talent and build this dream into a reality.

 Today, the Lynn Foundation is overseen by Kelly Perdue.
 Gifting decisions are currently made by a committee of three individuals who are long-time High Desert businessmen.
 The Foundation currently gives away tens of thousands of dollars each year in grants and scholarships to students from the High Desert.